Zack Greinke: Personal life

 Greinke is married to Emily Kuchar, whom he met while attending Apopka High School.
-Kuchar is a former Dallas Cowboys Cheerleader and was Miss Daytona Beach USA 2008.
+Kuchar is a former Dallas Cowboys cheerleader and was Miss Daytona Beach USA 2008.
 Their sons were born in 2015, 2017, and 2021.
 They reside in Orlando, Florida.

 Greinke's younger brother, Luke, was also a pitcher who played college baseball at Auburn University.
-Luke was drafted by the New York Yankees in the 12th round of the 2008 MLB draft, but was out of baseball a year later because of injuries.
+Luke was drafted by the New York Yankees in the 12th round (380th overall) of the 2008 MLB draft, but was out of baseball a year later because of injuries.